qrvey/partner-portal/website/versioned_docs/version-5.4/get-started/preparing-AWS-account.md

 Qrvey will deploy to your AWS account using a CloudFormation template.
 CloudFormation templates enable you to automate the deployment process of the AWS services required to run the Qrvey system.
 The following steps will walk you through the deployment process.

 ## Step 1: Create an AWS Account

 If you are deploying Qrvey to a new AWS account, please follow these steps.
-Otherwise you can jump to Step 2.
+Otherwise, you can jump to Step 2.

+If you already have an AWS Account then you can use AWS Organizations service to create a child AWS Account.

+To create a new account using <a href="https://aws.amazon.com/organizations/">AWS Organizations</a>, follow the steps mentioned <a href="https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html"> here </a> and then jump to Step 2 in this document.
 Navigate to “https://aws.amazon.com” and click on the **Create an AWS Account** button:

 ![1_preparing_AWS](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/get-started/preparing-aws/aws_prep1.png#thumbnail)

 More information about creating an AWS account can be found <a href="https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/?icmpid=support_rt_kc_articles">here</a>.

-Fill out the form with appropriate information:
+Fill out the form with the appropriate information:
 * Root account Email
 * Password
 * Alias to easily reference this account